Monmouthshire Railway and Canal Company

 The Monmouthshire Railway and Canal Company was a canal and railway company that operated a canal and a network of railways in the Western Valley and Eastern Valley of Newport, Monmouthshire.
 It started as the Monmouthshire Canal Navigation and opened canals from Newport to Pontypool and to Crumlin from 1796.
 Numerous tramroads connected nearby pits and ironworks with the canal.

 After 1802 the company built a tramway from Nine Mile Point, west of Risca, to Newport, and an associated company, the Sirhowy Tramroad, connected from Tredegar.
 Steam locomotives were used from 1829.
-By 1850 pressure was mounting to modernise the line, and in 1848 an Act of Parliament authorised conversion to a modern railway, construction of a new railway from Newport to Pontypool, and a change of name for the Company to the Monmouthshire Railway and Canal Company.
+By 1850 pressure was mounting to modernise the line, and the Newport and Pontypool Railway Amendment Act 1848 (11 & 12 Vict. c. cxx) authorised conversion to a modern railway, construction of a new railway from Newport to Pontypool, and a change of name for the company to the Monmouthshire Railway and Canal Company.